Kyoko522/EcoDex/README.md

 	•	Placeholder for database operations.

 How It Works
-	1. Run the App: Start the development server and open http://localhost:3000.
+	1. Run the App:
+	•	Start the development server and open http://localhost:3000.
 	2. Image Analysis:
 	•	Vision Page:
 	•	Paste an image URL or capture an image using the camera.
-	•	Analyze the image via the Analyze button.
+	•	Click the Analyze button to send the image data for analysis.
 	•	API:
-	•	Sends the image data to the /api/vision endpoint for analysis.
+	•	Sends the image data to the /api/vision endpoint for processing.
-	•	Processes the response and displays the result.
+	•	Processes the response and displays the result on the Vision Page.
 	3. Database Page:
-	•	Currently a placeholder; will later display analyzed data.
+	•	Currently a placeholder for database functionality.

 To Do
 	•	Implement database functionality for storing and retrieving analyzed images.